wichmann-lab/python-psignifit/docs/examples/advanced-options.md

 ### Threshold definition (`thresh_PC`)

-This option sets the proportion correct that will define the threshold, on the *unscaled* sigmoid.
+This option sets the proportion correct that will define the threshold on the *unscaled* sigmoid.
 Possible values are in the range from 0 to 1, default is 0.5.
 The default corresponds to 75\% in a 2AFC task (midway between the